nivlab/nivstan/docs/install/install.md

 ### CmdStanPy
 * Load cmdstanpy ```$ module load cmdstan/2.26.1```

-See the full CmdStanPy instructions from IT [here](https://gist.github.com/karnigili/c5519b3b62ab494dedf5a0a5a4aebdeb).
+See the full CmdStanPy instructions from PNI/IT [here](https://gist.github.com/karnigili/c5519b3b62ab494dedf5a0a5a4aebdeb).

 ## Let's check it is working